// TAIWAN // KEELUNG //

-Just a short train or bus ride away, Keelung is an easy day trip, or even half day trip from Taipei.
-This rainy port town on the northern coast of Taiwan is known for it's yellow lantern-adorned night market and fresh seafood.
-Here's a sample itinerary of how to spend a day in the northern city.
+Just a short train or bus ride away, Keelung (基隆) is an easy day trip, or even half day trip from Taipei.
+This rainy port town on the northern coast of Taiwan is known for it’s yellow lantern-adorned night market and fresh seafood.
+It’s a perfect excuse to get out of Taipei, without really having to plan ahead.

-It's super easy to get to Keelung from Taipei.
+It’s super easy to get to Keelung from Taipei.
 The most direct ways would be to take a train from Taipei Main Station, or to take a bus from either Q Square (next to Taipei Main) or from the Taipei City Hall bus station (adjacent to Uni-UStyle).
-Note that there are the fast direct trains, and slow ones that stop at every town and village on the way, so be sure to double check the time-table before purchasing.
+Note that for Taiwan’s trains there are the fast direct trains (自強號), and slow ones (區間車) that stop at every town and village on the way, so be sure to double check the time-table before purchasing.
 There are dozens of daily trains and buses, so you do not need to purchase tickets ahead of time.
 Tickets will probably range from 40-60NT ($1-2), so it’s super affordable.

-After eating way too much, this is the perfect place to walk it off.
-This lush park winds up a mountain that takes up most of the XinYi district (as opposed to the Zhongzheng district neighboring).
-Take the trail up from Xin Er Rd and go all the way to the top, where you'll find 大佛禪院, a Buddhist temple with a large white statue of the Maitreya Buddha.
+This lush park winds up a mountain and is ironically technically in the XinYi district (as opposed to the Zhongzheng district neighboring).
+Take the trail up from Xin Er Rd and go all the way to the top, where you’ll find 大佛禪院, a Buddhist temple with a large white statue of the Maitreya Buddha.
 Along the way, there are several Buddhist buildings, a Totoro Bus Stop, and panoramic views of the harbor.

 Another key stop (and honestly the key motivator for my family to come up to Keelung) is 李鵠餅店.
-This traditional pastry shop might not seem impressive, but if it's been in business for over 100 years, who cares about the packaging?
+This traditional pastry shop might not seem impressive, but if it’s been in business for over 100 years, who cares about the packaging?
 I swear by these pineapple cakes.
-The filling is on the sweeter side and aren't as tart or "pineapple-textured" as newer renditions and the outer pastry isn't as buttery as others I've had.
+The filling is on the sweeter side and aren’t as tart or “pineapple-textured” as newer renditions and the outer pastry isn’t as buttery as others I’ve had.
 But maybe because I grew up on these, nothing measures up.
 One thing that is indisputable is the price.
 These are half the price as fancy ones from bakeries in Taipei.
 Buy a box (or eight) to bring home.
 They freeze well, and if you toast them for a few minutes, it is a heavenly treat.

-Finally, finish off the day at the center of it all: the night market.
-"Miao kou" in Chinese literally means at the entrance of the temple.
-The temple in question is 奠濟宮, and all along the street it's on, you'll notice rows of yellow lanterns and matching metal signage for all of the stands (with questionable English translations).
-In fact, I'd recommend not reading the translations at all, because nothing sounds appetizing.
+And then of course, the star of the show: the night market.
+Like I mentioned earlier, “Miao kou” in Chinese literally means at the entrance of the temple.
+The temple in question is 奠濟宮 (see above), and all along the street it’s on, you’ll notice rows of yellow lanterns and matching metal signage for all of the stands (with questionable English and hopefully less questionable Japanese translations).
+But I’d recommend not reading the translations at all, because nothing sounds appetizing.
 Just follow your nose and go wherever is most crowded.

 With a fish market right around the corner, all seafood is cheap and fresh.
 If you see large piles of glutinous rice, that would be “oil rice,” a savory chewy rice dish steamed with meat, mushrooms, dried shrimp…a Taiwanese paella, if you will.
 Food snobs everywhere are probably going to kill me for even drawing that comparison.
 If it’s summer, definitely cool off with some “bubble ice.”
 It comes in various flavors from fruity to chocolatey to the Asian favorite red bean, but all of them are made to order and super fluffy.
 My favorite is chocolate and peanut – together, it tastes like a fluffy frozen Reese’s.